Comments from visitors - 1999

 As far as blacks and whites are concerned, you never will have the same amount of Whites and Blacks convicted and sentenced to death.
 This does not mean that there are racist ways in the justice system, it merely indicates a difference between various people as far as crime is concerned.

-I agree that America is a hypocritical nation in many respects.
-Our president is not a man I respect and if I saw him on the street I would spit in his general direction.
+president is not a man I respect and if I saw him on the street I would spit in his general direction.

 His foriegn speeches are merely photo opportunities and chances to get away from the American press.